My Homeschool Experience: Has Homeschooling Ruined My Life?

 Of course, we all mingled together and (the idea was that) the Christian kids were supposed to convert the secular kids.

 For me, and many other children in school, this didn’t happen.
 On the contrary, reverse-evangelism is what happened.
-I was slowly being converted into the secular way of thinking.
+I was slowly being converted into a secular way of thinking.

 This was evidenced when my parents found me stealing Barbie dolls and Kinder Surprises from the local supermarket.
 They were horrified as they said they hadn’t condoned or taught me any of that behavior.

 But, I was stealing Barbie dolls because I was the only one in my peer group without a Barbie doll (and I wanted one so bad, I was willing to steal it).
 And there was a lot of negative peer pressure to fit in too.